When to Call Your Plumber for a Toilet Repair

 Depending on where you have a leak, there may be a quick DIY fix.
-However, when a toilet starts to leak, there’s also a chance that what you find will require professional plumbing services.
+However, when a toilet starts to leak, there’s also a chance that what you find will require professional toilet repair services.
 It depends on where the leak is coming from.

 From the toilet base

 If you find a leak at the base of your toilet, it’s probably a faulty wax ring.
 As this video by The Plumbing Gurus shows, it’s possible to make this repair yourself, but you’d better be pretty confident removing your unit from the wall.
 If you’re not sure about doing this one yourself, we definitely recommend getting a plumbing contractor out to do an inspection, verify that your wax ring is the true problem, and replace it.
 It won’t cost too terribly much and it just goes back to the value of “knowing when to say when” with toilet repairs.

 From the toilet tank

 There are a couple of possible causes for toilet tank leaks.
 If you don’t notice a big crack, here’s the first thing to try: simply tighten your tank down.
 Hopefully, that will be enough.
 If you notice that your tank is cracked, however, that may be a bigger problem.

 While cracks are often very obvious, they aren’t immediately visible in every case.
 As this breakdown from The Spruce explains, a giant crack in your toilet tank is not repairable.
 Your tank will probably need to be replaced.
 The good news is that in the instance of a hairline crack, you may be able to save the day with some porcelain epoxy.

 If tightening down the toilet tank doesn’t stop the leak, you might need to give your local plumber a call or replace the tank.

 What should I do if my toilet won’t flush?

 A flushing toilet is pretty important, right?
-We agree, but maybe don’t call up your plumbing contractors for a repair just yet!
-Chances are you can do a DIY repair on this one.
+We agree, BUT don’t call up your plumbing contractors for a toilet repair just yet!
+Chances are you can handle a DIY repair on this one.